weiyinglee/R4L-front/README.md

 # R4L-front
-Radar for life - front end interface
+Radar for life

-# Stack
-SASS
-AngularJS
-Leaflet
-Bootstrap UI

-//Hello World, testing
-//test push from other contributor
+Front end web interface for an existing web application prototype that is for helping JPL Rapid Natural Disaster Response project.